Advanced Breading Station Solutions

-Study after study with major foodservice chains shows the Optimax® saves around 40% in breading consumption versus the inefficiency of batch breading by hand.
+Study after study with major foodservice chains shows the Optimax® saves up to 40% in breading consumption versus the inefficiency of batch breading by hand.
 The Optimax® precisely applies batter and breading to each individual piece and time is given for excess batter to drain off from the wire belt.
-Then the each item is dropped into a wave of breading for coating.
+Then each item is dropped into a wave of breading for coating.
 The machine automatically recycles the excess batter and breading keeping them properly mixed.
 Additionally, it also vibrates the food to shake off any excess flour, so when breaded items are placed in the fryer, there's less 'blow off' of breading into the oil, which would degrades the oil.
 The Optimax® prevents burnt, dark oil with unpalatable taste … and increases oil life up to 10%.

 These ingenious features give the Optimax® a ROI of 18 to 24 months with ingredient savings alone.

 The back of the house represents the heart of any restaurant.
 If core principles, procedures and responsibilities are not followed to the letter of the law, customer dissatisfaction is a certainty.
-The Optimax reduces process variation by eliminating inconsistencies from cook to cook, and the variability from a single cook based on time constraints and deadlines.
+The Optimax breading station reduces process variation by eliminating inconsistencies from cook to cook, and the variability from a single cook based on time constraints and deadlines.
 The reduction of steps and elimination of “short-cuts” ensures a quality product will be produced consistently and efficiently.
 Therefore, the Optimax allows the most critical area of the kitchen to be optimized and also gives the operator a measure of standardization of food they have never enjoyed.